bitsapien/bitsapien.github.io/content/now/index.md

 ---
-title: "Now"
+title: "/now"
 date: 2020-06-13T20:05:48+05:30
 draft: false
 ---
-**Last updated: 24 October, 2020**
+🕐 Wed Oct 28 16:03:07 2020

-> This page is inspired by Derek Sivers's post The [/now](https://sivers.org/nowff) page movement.
+> This page is inspired by Derek Sivers's post [The /now page movement](https://sivers.org/nowff).
 The purpose of this page is to share what I'm currently focussed on, and will be updated as things change.

 _This is both for longer-lived interests/ideals and shorter-lived "what I'm currently doing"._